 I’ve been facilitating the CCAR Recovery Coach Academy Online this week.
-Art’s spirit rises up in me and I can’t talk and water leaks from my eyes.
-The emotion is one-part sadness, one-part relief that his suffering is over and ten-parts love.
-As I facilitate I hear Art’s voice – deep, calm, smooth and kind.
-I hear him speaking when I repeat…
+Art’s spirit rises up in me – I’ll struggle to talk and water leaks from my eyes.
+The emotion is one-part sadness, one-part relief that his suffering is over, and ten-parts love.

 “What you have is good enough.”

 “You teach best what you most need to learn.”